jamesdiacono/Replete/README.md

     -> "(1 < 2 && 2 < 3);"

 ### capabilities.locate(_specifier_, _parent_locator_)
 The __locate__ capability resolves a module specifier.
 It is passed a _specifier_ string, specifying a module to be located.
-It may also be passed a _parent_locator_ parameter, which is the locator of the module which contains the specifier.
+It may also be passed a _parent_locator_ parameter, which is the locator of the module that contains the specifier.
 The returned Promise resolves to the locator.

 A __specifier__ is the string portion of a module's import statement, for example "../my_module.js".

 A __locator__ is a URL string containing sufficient information to locate a file.
-A locator should begin with `file:///` if it refers to a file on disk, but structure of the rest of it is completely up to you.
+A locator should begin with `file:///` if it refers to a file on disk, but the structure of the rest of it is completely up to you.
 If locators for files on disk were structured like `file:///absolute/path/to/file.xyz`, then the `locate` capability might behave like so:

     capabilities.locate("./apple.js", "file:///yummy/orange.js");
     -> "file:///yummy/apple.js"